jmarihawkins/python-challenge-1/readme.md

 # Food Truck Ordering System

-This script provides a simple interactive interface for customers to browse the menu, place orders, and receive a summary of their selections.
-It automates the process of order taking and calculation, making it convenient for both customers and the food truck operator.
+The Python script offers a user-friendly experience, allowing customers to effortlessly navigate the menu, select their desired items, and specify the quantity for each.
+Once the ordering process is complete, the script generates a comprehensive receipt displaying all ordered items, their respective prices, and quantities.
+Additionally, it automatically computes the total cost of the order, streamlining the entire transaction process for both customers and the food truck operator.

 # How to Use
 1. Launching the Program: Run the script in a Python environment.